How to Identify Who’s at Fault in a T-bone Car Accident

 Both parties may be found negligent in certain situations or both drivers might be cleared in the accident.
 For instance, a vehicle defect may lead to an accident.
 When brakes fail, the driver cannot stop the car before causing an accident.

 This serves as only one example of a situation in which neither driver is at fault.
-An experienced attorney will then pursue compensation from the vehicle manufacturer responsible for this defect rather than the driver that hit the victim.
+An experienced Car Accident lawyer will then pursue compensation from the vehicle manufacturer responsible for this defect rather than the driver who hit the victim.
+They will also pursue a thorough investigation to gather evidence, such as inspection reports, expert testimony, and maintenance records, to prove that the accident was caused by the defect.

 It may be that the mechanic responsible for inspecting the brakes and ensuring they were safe was actually responsible for the accident.
 There was no defect that led to the accident.
 It was actually negligence on the part of the mechanic responsible for identifying any potential issues.